-Whenever you press ENTER the Editor checks that what you have typed in is valid i.e. it checks the syntax.
-If the Editor finds a syntax error it is indicated, in the same way as BASIC, by a flashing ? following the error.
-However, unlike BASIC, the Editor positions the cursor immediately after the flashing ? so that the cursor is in the vicinity of the error.
-On the Main Menu the only valid options are single capital letters in the range A to Q and the copyright symbol.
-Try typing in 3 and pressing ENTER, then delete the 3 and type in ABC followed by ENTER.
+Whenever you press RETURN the Editor checks that what you have typed in is valid i.e. it checks the syntax.
+If the Editor finds a syntax error it is indicated, by a ? following the error.
+The Editor always positions the cursor immediately after the ? so that the cursor is in the vicinity of the error.
+On the Main Menu the only valid options are single capital letters in the range A to R and SHIFT/+.
+Try typing in 3 and pressing RETURN, then delete the 3 and type in ABC followed by RETURN.
 In each case a syntax error will be detected.
-Note that the lower case letters a to q will also give a syntax error but the Editor will place the cursor in C mode i.e. CAPS LOCK, whenever a menu is displayed.